 Heart & Spiritual Dimension (Heart)

 Weaved into the four weeks will be the lots of opportunities & exercises to connect with the heart & spiritual dimension.
-During the one month living together we designed to have space in our daily and weekly structure for personal reflection, well -being checking, deep sharing, attunement, practice yoga & meditation.
+During the one month living together we will have space in our daily and weekly structure for personal reflection, well -being check-in, deep sharing, attunement, practice yoga & meditation.
 Through the Deep Ecology work we will also be able to connect deeply with ourselves, each other & nature.

 Below we give the Daily & Weekly structure at Gaia Ashram.

-During the social week we will get to know each other, build up trust, strengthen the connections within the group, among the people, with the surrounding nature and with the local people. we will also about communications skills.
-We will create the foundations of how we can be positively living together as a community. we will establish our common ground and values together.
-It might require of us to do inner work, to be self-reflective, to let go of inner judgements & preconceptions, to open ourselves up to experience everything as fresh & new.
+During the social week we will get to know each other, build up trust, strengthen the connections within the group, among the people & with the surrounding nature.
+We will create the foundations of how we can be positively living together as a community.
+We will establish our common ground and values together.
+The community living process will be the foundation of the whole one month learning.

 During the Social Week we will cover topics of :

-2. Ecology or Earth care (10th until the 15th of July)
+3. Ecology or Earth care (27th of November until the 3rd of December)

 During the Ecology week we will learn about different strategies that will help us in building sustainable human settlements that are self-reliant, resilient & self-regenerating.
-We will be learning about how we as humans can co-create with nature rather than to against it.
-We will work on acquiring practical skills that help us to be moving towards the vision where humans & nature are living in harmony with each other.
+We will be learning about Permaculture and how we as humans can co-create with nature rather than to against it.
 We will learn about strategies and practices that help create living systems that thrive, are abundant & can sustain humans as well as other beings and the earth as the whole.

 In this week we will learn about: